 Baseline, eight and 16 weeks.

-- Anthropometry: Weight (kg) translated into body mass index (kg/m2), body fat (percent), waist circumference, SBP (mmhg), DBP (mmHg)
+- Anthropometry: Weight (kg) translated into BMI (kg/m2), body fat (percent), waist circumference, SBP (mmHg), DBP (mmHg)

-- Lipid profile (analyzed in fasting plasma samples): total blood cholesterol (mmol per L), HDL-cholesterol (mmol per l), LDL-cholesterol (mmol per L), TAG (mmol per L), NEFA (mmol per L)
+- Lipid profile (analyzed in fasting plasma samples): Total cholesterol (mmol per L), HDL-cholesterol (mmol per L), LDL-cholesterol (mmol per L), TAG (mmol per L), NEFA (mmol per L)

 - Insulin sensitivity: Glucose (mmol per L), insulin (pmol per L), Modified QUICKI (modified quantitative insulin sensitivity check index, based on glucose, lipid and insulin concentrations)